FY22 Economic Development and Equitable Procurement

 In this time of economic uncertainty, the City of Boston recognizes the need to provide additional support to those hit hardest by the COVID-19 pandemic.
 With investments in economic inclusion and equity, Boston will not only reopen but also renew every neighborhood in the City.

 With opportunities for young people, immigrants, and people of color, the tourism industry together is one of Boston’s largest employers, and its recovery is crucial to addressing disparities in the labor force.
-Built on Mayor Janey’s commitment to put equity at the center of the City's recovery from COVID-19, the “All Inclusive Boston” campaign highlights Boston's diverse tourism assets across all neighborhoods.
+Built on the City's commitment to put equity at the center of COVID-19 recovery, the “All Inclusive Boston” campaign highlights Boston's diverse tourism assets across all neighborhoods.
 In FY22, the City is investing $1 million in hospitality and local tourism support which will help reintroduce Boston to both locals and visitors as a multicultural, diverse destination.